• Skip to primary navigation

 After baking, extra pieces can be frozen individually.
 Place the egg pieces on a baking sheet to freeze for about 30 minutes.
 This will keep the pieces from freezing together.

 Then wrap well in plastic wrap and aluminum foil use a food saver to freeze the egg pieces.
 Defrost overnight as needed.
-The pieces can also be cooked from a frozen stat, wrapped in aluminum foil.
+The pieces can also be cooked from a frozen state, wrapped in aluminum foil.
 Reheat at 350°F for about 15-20 minutes.

-• Saute the sausage, drain and discard excess fat so your casserole is not greasy.
+• Saute the sausage, drain, and discard excess fat so your casserole is not greasy.

 • After trying both fresh and frozen broccoli florets.
 Frozen broccoli is easier to use for this recipe.

-Frequently Asked Questions
+📋 Frequently Asked Questions

 How far in advance can I make this egg casserole?